-Fill empty cells in selected columns with the next non-empty cell value above/left (depending on direction of fill).
+Fill empty cells in selected columns with the next adjacent non-empty cells.
+The direction is the direction to fill to (not from).

 This is useful for filling in gaps in hierarchical tables.
-For example filling down the first two columns:
+For example filling Down the first two columns of this dataset: